20 May Elder Rights and Expectations

 Overall, this legislation is too narrow and ineffective to serve as the primary legal channel for guaranteeing the rights of the elderly.
-India now needs to set new priorities as its demographic profile undergoes a rapid change.
-It ought to put in place a comprehensive policy and programme interventions for older persons.
-Meanwhile, free healthcare, more old age homes, other kinds of affordable housing, and financial assistance in the form of pension and other payouts, especially to widows, have to be provided for.
+India now needs to set new priorities as its demographic profile undergoes rapid change.
+It ought to put in place a comprehensive policy and program interventions for older persons.
+Meanwhile, free healthcare, more old age homes, other kinds of affordable housing, and financial assistance in the form of pensions and other payouts, especially to widows, have to be provided for.
 The right of an elderly citizen to live a life of dignity must be made justifiable.
-Programmes to enhance skills and knowledge in geriatric care are needed.
-According to priority to the needs of senior citizens in development plans, including in infrastructure facilities, is essential.
+Programs to enhance skills and knowledge in geriatric care are needed.
+Priority to the needs of senior citizens in development plans, including in infrastructure facilities, is essential.
 It is time separate ministries at the Central and State levels were set up to deal with issues concerning senior citizens.
 The government has a responsibility to protect the elderly and must take this job seriously.

 We, at TriBeCa Care, care about you, and your family.
 Our Elder Care is categorically structured to provide the elderly with the support they deserve.
 If you have any further queries then feel free to reach us.
 Call us at + 913366064208 or request a callback.
 Email us at email@example.com